nimishukey/nimishukey.github.io/_teaching/2014-mit-wpu.md

 location: "Pune, India"
 ---

-- Created and maintained laboratory manuals for Database and Operating System courses.
+- Created and maintained lab manuals for Database and Operating System courses.
 - I also offered support and guidance to graduate students by addressing their inquiries during lab sessions.
 - Evaluated and graded lab assignments.